operepo/ope_documentation/README.md

 4. Start the apps: ./up.sh  (use ./up.sh b  if you want to build the docker apps from here)

-5. From here you can also use docker-compose commands:
+5. From here you can also use docker-compose commands in place of the up.sh command
    - python ../build_tools/rebuild_compose.py  --> rebuilds the docker-compose file based on activated apps
    - docker-compose up -d   --> start up all enabled apps
    - docker-compose down    --> stop all apps